Artist

 Apart from her fine art and exhibition projects, Helena's work also includes commissions, such as bespoke flyers, leaflets and posters as well as logos, website designs, book-covers and illustrations.

-Since 2016, Helena has focused manily on her art historical and curating roles, creating her own artwork for personal expression rather than for business.
+Since 2016, Helena has focused manily on her art historical and curating roles, creating her own artwork for personal expression.
 She keeps creating and sees her own art practice as a gateway to a closer understading of the artists she works with in her capacity as a reseracher and curator.

-Explore Helena's work in the 'Artist' scroll menu above.
+Explore Helena's work in the 'Artist' tab drop-down menu